cloudControl/documentation/Platform documentation.md

 **TL;DR:**

  * You can scale up or down anytime by adding more containers (horizontal scaling) or changing the container size (vertical scaling).
- * User performance monitoring and load testing to determine the optimal scaling settings for your app.
+ * Use performance monitoring and load testing to determine the optimal scaling settings for your app.

 When scaling your apps you have two options.
 You can either scale horizontally by adding more containers, or scale vertically by changing the container size.

 ### Horizontal Scaling

 Horizontal scaling is controlled by the --min parameter.
 It specifies the number of containers you have running.
 Raising --min also increases the availabiltiy in case of node failures.
+Deployments with --min 1 (the default) are unavailable for a few minutes after a node failure until the failover process has finished.
+Set --min >=2 if you want to avoid downtime like this.

 ### Vertical Scaling